BlaqueDevs/se-assignment-day-5-technical-writing-and-review-Mal-Raven/README.md

      - If I have interacted with the audience before, I will review feedbacks or notes from previous sessions, checking if they struggled with certain topics or excel in understanding           technical concepts.
 5. Monitoring Real-Time Engagement:
      - If I am presenting in person, I will observe body language such as nodding, fidgeting, or confused expressions.
 If the audience look lost or disinterested, it may be a sign that I        am using too much jargon or going over their heads.

-### Conclusion
-Gauging your audience's existing knowledge involves using surveys, engagement metrics, audience personas, and real-time feedback to determine the right balance of technical detail and simplicity.
-By doing so, you can avoid overwhelming them with jargon and ensure your content resonates effectively.
 ## 4. What techniques can you use to ensure your content is accessible to those with limited technical knowledge?
 ## 5. Why is it important to use plain language instead of technical jargon in your writing?
 ## 6. Can you provide examples of how simplifying terms (e.g., "start" instead of "initiate") improves comprehension?